zibz0017/QuartzVault/content/Psychotherapy/Cognitive Behavioral Therapy (CBT).md

 ### View of the CBT School of Thought
 1. The therapist should challenge the patient because the patient is not thinking clearly.[^14]
 2. Perhaps the therapist should have some sort of middle ground because otherwise, the patient may not feel that the therapist really understands them.
 This is especially true because there is almost certainly some truth to what the patient thinks about themselves, as we all suffer from different issues.
 Completely invalidating what the patient is thinking may not work.[^13]
+# Techniques
+<span style="color:rgb(255, 0, 0)">Perhaps just take the main ideas of these methods.
+Basically, write down a little about the episode, how you felt, and if/how much using CBT helped</span>
+## General Advice
+1. Do whatever works for you.[^15]
+## Obstacles
+1. One may naturally feel a lot of resistance to trying things.
+They may feel hopeless and that this won't help at all.[^15]
+2. A way to counter this is:
+	1. Start small.
+Only do whatever technique you are doing for a few minutes a day.[^15]
+	2. Think about how it makes you feel (either use a formal method, like the Beck Depression Inventory, or just think about it yourself, whichever works better).[^15]
+	3. Keep in mind that this helps many people in similar situations to you.[^15]
+## Specific Methods
+### Self Accounting
+1. Keep track of how much using CBT helps.[^15]
+2. When faced with a situation that makes you feel negative in whatever way, assign a number to how bad you feel.[^15]
+3. Implement CBT and then monitor how you feel after the implementation.
+Even if the CBT was not fully effective, you may still notice that it has helped to some degree.[^15]
+4. This is good motivation to keep pushing.[^15]
+### Daily Record of Dysfunctional Thoughts
+1. Write down small notes about situations that come up.
+2. Write down the:
+	1. Situation (very brief).[^15]
+	2. Emotion(s) with rating on a scale (like 1-100).[^15]
+	3. Automatic thoughts and emotions they triggered.[^15]
+	4. Cognitive distortions for each of these emotions triggered by these thoughts.[^15]
+	5. Rational responses to each of these.[^15]
+	6. Outcome (emotions with ratings).[^15]
 # Footnotes

 [^1]: [Beck Institute](https://beckinstitute.org/about/dr-aaron-t-beck/) {<span style="color:rgb(255, 0, 0)">For things beyond simple dates and the like, I would like a different source as this source may be biased.</span>}